amboxer21/MotionDetection/README.md

 >[ OLD ][**As of 2020-08-09**] The framework that runs on Raspbian has been deprecated in favor of Gentoo Linux.
 The Raspbian system will no longer be updated but will be left in tact.

+>[ OLD ][**As of 2020-08-09**] Daemon support was removed from the framework.
+You will either have to set it up yourself or rolling image.
+The image is plug-and-play power up the RPI4b and it just works.

 >[ LATEST ][**As of 2020-08-09**] The gentoo install is complete and the system automaticcaly comes up on boot - The system is plug and play.

 # [Todo]